Flashfyre/Spectrite/README.md

 Long: Potion of Spectrite Resistance (Normal) x1, Redstone Dust x1

 ### Potion of Spectrite Damage
 A potion that inflicts a Spectrite Damage effect.
-There is currently no way to obtain any of these in survival.

 There are 5 variants for each of the 3 potion types: Spectrite Damage I, Spectrite Damage II, Spectrite Damage III, Spectrite Damage IV, Spectrite Damage V